deckhouse/deckhouse/modules/101-cert-manager/docs/README.md

 - Issuing self-signed certificates;
 - Keeping certificates up-to-date, reissuing them automatically, etc.

-Changes to the original [cert-manager](https://github.com/jetstack/cert-manager) were made so that the `cm-acme-http-solver` pods could run on master and dedicated nodes.
+Changes to the original [cert-manager](https://github.com/jetstack/cert-manager) were made so that the `cm-acme-http-solver` Pods could run on master and dedicated nodes.

 ## Monitoring
 The module can expose metrics in the Prometheus format, allowing you to monitor: